-Indicator title Number of employed learners registered for learnership programmes.
-Definition This indicator refers to the number of learners who, prior to registering on a learnership programme are already employed Source of data Learner Management System Method of calculation / Assessment Each learner is counted once for every learnership programme registered Means of verification Learnership agreement and contract of employment, or letter of confirmation of employment status; an ID or passport copy, or confirmation of application of an ID or foreign identification document, and a copy of highest qualification

-Indicator title Number of employed learners registered for learnership programmes.
-Assumptions Employers and unions will provide the necessary support to encourage employees to enrol for merSETA learnership programmes Disaggregation of Beneficiaries (where applicable) Target for Women: 25% Target for Youth: 30% Target for People with Disability (PwD): 2% Spatial transformation (where applicable) 10% of the employed learners registered for learnership programmes will be from rural areas Calculation type Cumulative Reporting cycle Quarterly Desired performance Target stated in 2021/22 APP achieved Indicator responsibility Chief Operations Officer
+Indicator title Number of employed learners registered for learnership programmes Definition Number of learners who prior to registering on a learnership programme are already employed Source of data Learner Management System.
+Method of calculation / Assessment Each learner is counted once for every learnership programme registered.
+Means of verification Learnership agreement; confirmation of employment status; copy of an ID or passport or confirmation of application of an ID or foreign identification document; and a copy of highest qualification or an affidavit Assumptions Employers and unions will provide the necessary support to encourage employees to enrol for merSETA learnership programmes Disaggregation of Beneficiaries (where applicable) Target for Women: 25% Target for Youth: 30% Target for People with Disability (PwD): 2% Spatial transformation (where applicable) 10% of the employed learners registered for learnership programmes will be from rural areas Calculation type Cumulative Reporting cycle Quarterly Desired performance Target stated in 2023/2024 APP achieved Indicator responsibility Chief Operations Officer